It’s annoying but unfortunately true: most parts of the body work less well as one gets older and older.

 6 Ways that Memory and Thinking Change With Aging

 People often think of memory when they think of cognition or “brain function.”
-But there’s actually much more to thinking and the brain’s work.
+But there’s actually much more to thinking and cognitive function.

 Here are six key ways that cognition changes with aging.